Neanderthal/Neanderthal.github.io/README.md

+# Sergei Istomin's Personal Website

+This is the professional website of Sergei Istomin, showcasing his experience as a Senior Python Developer and Tech Lead.
+The site provides:
+- Personal and professional background
+- Multiple versions of CVs (short and detailed)
+- Unique professional experiences
+- Contact information

-# Site Management Guide
+## Site Management Guide

-This document outlines how to update, deploy and check statistics for our site.
+This document outlines how to update, deploy and check statistics for the site.

 ## Website Content Structure
 The website consists of these main components: